 Materials purchased for the Library are designed to help students meet and exceed the district and state academic standards and requirements.
 Contributions are greatly appreciated!

 - For the protection of individual users, personal information such as addresses and telephone numbers should not e communicated on the system.
 Students may never reveal such information without the permission of the teacher.
 Student photographs may be used if signed parent permission is granted.
 No student photograph is to be identified by individual name.

 - Students must never make appointments to meet people in person whom they have contacted on the system without district and parent permission.

-- Users should notify their supervisor whenever they come accross information or messages that are inappropriate or make them feel uncomfortable.
+- Users should notify their supervisor whenever they come across information or messages that are inappropriate or make them feel uncomfortable.
 Students should notify their teacher.